Curing and Smoking

 - You could get your meat uncut - meaning the whole or half animal at hanging weight - to take to your own butcher or roast whole in a deep pit or to do the cut and wrap yourself.
 Many of our customers have learned to do the cut and wrap themselves as it saves a little money and they enjoy smoking the bacon themselves.

-- Most people want the meat cut and wrapped for them and for this service we introduce you to Meridian Meat Market in Meridian, California.
-Meridian is an excellent small USDA inspected butcher shop run by a family.
-If you want Meridian to cut and wrap your hog we will haul the meat to and from Meridian at no charge as part of our service.
-You will be responsible for Meridian's charges which we will collect when you pay for your meat - so you only have to write one check.
-Meridian charges by hanging weight with an extra weight based charge for those portions you want smoked (see their form for exact prices).
-Please be aware that if Meridian has slight price fluctuations you will be responsible for the exact amount they charge.
+- Most people want the meat cut and wrapped for them and for this service we introduce you to Meridian Meat Market in Meridian, California and Country Butcher in Marysville, Ca. If you want a shop to cut and wrap your hog we will haul the meat to and from the shop we are using at that time at no charge as part of our service.
+You will be responsible for the cut and wrap shop's charges which we will collect when you pay for your meat - so you only have to write one check.
+These shops charge by hanging weight with an extra weight based charge for those portions you want smoked (see their form for exact prices).
+Please be aware that if the shop has slight price fluctuations you will be responsible for the exact amount they charge.

 - How much meat is half a hog?